-The Administration's focus on abstinence education and its attacks on condoms, discussed above, are consonant with the Administration's avowed goals.
-After all, the Presidential Advisory Council on HIV/AIDS includes Tom Coburn, a former Republican member of the House of Representatives, who is a vocal opponent of family planning and other reproductive health services and has said he would "challenge the national focus on condom use for preventing the spread of HIV," and Joe McIlhaney, the head of the Medical Institute for Sexual Health, which conducts studies that purport to provide scientific evidence of condom ineffectiveness in HIV prevention.42

-But, contrary to the promises to act quickly and decisively that the President made during his July 2003 trip to Africa, the White House has been dragging its feet when it comes to obtaining funding to back its rhetoric.
+Administration's The focus abstinence on education and its attacks on condoms, discussed above, are consonant with the Administration's avowed goals.
+After all, the Presidential Advisory Council on HIV/AIDS includes Tom Coburn, a former Republican member of the House of Representatives, who is a vocal opponent of family planning and other reproductive health services and has said he would "challenge the national focus on condom use for preventing the spread of HIV," and Joe McIlhaney, the head of the Medical Institute for Sexual Health, which conducts studies that purport to provide scientific evidence of condom ineffectiveness in HIV prevention.42 dragging its feet when it comes to obtaining funding to back its rhetoric.
 Although the HIV/AIDS legislation authorized \$3 billion in spending for global HIV/AIDS programs in FY 2004, President Bush only asked for \$2 billion in his FY 2004 budget request, a \$1 billion shortfall, and only \$500 million more in total than actual FY 2003 HIV spending.
-The White House reportedly had been "twisting arms to get Congress to cut its own [HIV] program."43 In the end, Congress, under pressure from AIDS activists and health approved \$2.4 billion for global groups.
-HIV/AIDS and other infectious diseases (of which an estimated \$2.1 billion is destined for HIV/AIDS), including \$546 million for the Global HIV/AIDS, Fund to Fight Malaria and Tuberculosis.44
+The White House reportedly had been "twisting arms to get Congress to cut its own [HIV] program."43 In the end, Congress, under pressure from AIDS activists and health approved \$2.4 billion for global HIV/AIDS and other infectious diseases (of which estimated \$2.1 billion is destined HIV/AIDS), including \$546 million for the Global Fund to Fight HIV/AIDS, Malaria and Tuberculosis.44